prathishbv/Firm-Management-System/README.md

 # Consultancy project for a - Firm management system

 This is the desktop application for the firm management system.
-This project is developed using python Tkinter and it is the front end. we have used MongoDB as the database.
-We have used python as the backend as well.
+This project is developed using python Tkinter for the front end and we have used MongoDB as the database.
+Python as the backend as well.

 # Installation:
-	The project can be run in Python 3.6 and above.
+	The project can run in Python 3.6 and above.

 # Clone the repository
 ```